Deadlift

-Nobody wants to spend time in the gym without getting any results or getting hurt.
-One of the most important things of the well-designed training program is not to get hurt while training.
-That said, here are 10 most common mistakes which every man does while he is training in the gym.
+Nobody wants to spend time in the gym during a workout session without achieving fitness goals or getting hurt.
+One of the most important things about a well-designed training program is not to get hurt while training.
+That said, here are the 10 most common mistakes you make in the gym that every man makes while he is training with workouts, exercises, and fitness.
+Being aware of these mistakes can significantly improve your gym experience and results.

 1. Not learning proper technique